Considering the UK invented heavy metal, it’s always frustrating to reflect on how seemingly unsuccessful we were at thrash metal!

-Another British band to often embrace the sillier side of thrash, Acid Reign reined in the lunacy on Obnoxious and the result was an album that embraced a previously untapped progressive edge.
+Alongside Lawnmower Deth, Harrogate’s Acid Reign were another British band to often embrace the sillier side of thrash.
+However, Acid Reign reined in the lunacy on Obnoxious and the result was an album that embraced a previously untapped progressive edge.

 Slowing down, slightly, Acid Reign adopted a more focused attitude, imbuing their intricate riffs and clever lyrics with a keener eye for detail and the results were impressive to say the least.

 “Thoughtful Sleep” remains the album’s highlight, a technical excursion into a story of child neglect which surprises with its schizophrenic myriad of time changes and personalities.
 Intelligent, complex and highly original, in an ideal world this song alone would have elevated Acid Reign into the big leagues.
 As it turned out, they were unjustly overlooked and imploded shortly after Obnoxious‘ release.